 - The last Saturday of every month is dedicated to a community gathering with snacks and music;

-- We have provided Optical Fibre-based connectivity to each house, which means residents get free unlimited internet access.;
+- We have provided Optical Fibre-based connectivity to each house, which means residents get internet access.;

 - We also have a wet waste management system that is used to compost green waste.

 All of this is done at a very low maintenance charge.

 What measures have been taken to increase security?